U.S. Justice Department to propose changes to internet platforms immunity -- source

 WASHINGTON, Sept 23 (Reuters) - The U.S. Justice Department will unveil later on Wednesday a proposal that seeks to limit legal protections for internet platforms on managing content, a person briefed on the matter confirmed.

-(Reporting by David Shepardson in Washington and Ayanti Bera in Bengaluru; editing by Patrick Graham and Chizu Nomiyama)
+(Reporting by David Shepardson in Washington and Ayanti Bera in Bengaluru; editing by Patrick Graham, Chizu Nomiyama and Jonathan Oatis)

 ((Ayanti.Bera@thomsonreuters.com; 646 223 8780 - 3401;))